 Fire and smoke damage is often extensive, reaching well beyond the blaze itself.
 That includes water damage.
 Smoke damage is usually a large part, if not the major portion, of fire damage so let’s consider exactly what it is before considering smoke cleaning and restoration.

 First, let’s make some distinctions.
 In a major blaze heat alone can cause warping and discoloration.
 That’s not smoke damage.
 Out of its thousands of compounds, hundreds are toxic, acidic, or odor-causing.
 Some are truly gasses, but visible smoke is microscopic particles suspended in the air.
-When the settle on various surfaces that’s soot.
+When they settle on various surfaces that’s soot.
 And that’s what causes smoke damage.

 Smoke does more than stain and smell.
 Its toxic ingredients, visible and invisible, are harmful to people and pets.
 And those health hazards can linger for days.
 It also contains acidic compounds that corrode metals and etch glass.